fdoyle6/Summer-IDS-Lab/README.md

 Information and Decision Sciences (IDS) Lab.
 For more information about the lab and its other projects, please visit https://sites.udel.edu/ids-lab/ .
 This repository and README will be updated somewhat reguarly as progress is made on these projects.
-Weird note: all commits and edits saved to this repo were made by myself, though I don't know why the `git commit/push` commands have them registered as being from someone else.
-I will be working on fixing this sometime soon.
+Weird note: all commits and edits saved to this repo were made by myself, though they may be labeled as being committed by someone else because of two shared computers (a raspberry pi and a computer in the lab).
+I will be working on fixing this from time to time.

 ### Detailed Repository Description:
 During the summer going into my senior year at UD, I created a set of programs to estimate the